 College President Professor Leon Davies FCOptom represented the College at the All-Party Parliamentary Group for Eye Health and Visual Impairment this week.

-Member briefing: A new NICE guideline on the diagnosis and management of AMD came into effect on 23 January 2018.
-The new guideline includes recommendations for testing, and a
+Member briefing: The NICE guideline on the diagnosis and management on AMD includes recommendations for testing, and a comprehensive list of classifications to aid referral.

 Member briefing: A new NICE cataracts guideline came into effect on 25 October 2017.
 It is primarily for clinical treatments and surgery at ophthalmology level.
 However, there are implications for optometrists considering referral and in postoperative patient assessment.